datatheorem/TrustKit/README.md

 * Lastly, add the public key hashes TrustKit will use to check certificate chains.
 In the App's Info.plist file ("Info" tab in Xcode):
     * Add a new Dictionary key called `TSKConfiguration`.
-    * Within this dictionary add a Dictionnary value and use the server's domain (such as www.google.com) as the entry's key.
+    * Within this dictionary add a Dictionary value and use the server's domain (such as www.google.com) as the entry's key.
     * Within dictionary you can add a few specific keys in order to configure how TrustKit handles pinning with this domain:
         * `TSKPublicKeyHashes`: Each element of this Array should be the base64-encoded SHA 256 of a subject public key info that needs to be in the server's certificate chain.
         * `TSKPublicKeyAlgorithms`: The algorithms TrustKit needs to support when generating public key hashes.
 Should be an array containing one or multiple entries from `TSKAlgorithmRsa2048`, `TSKAlgorithmRsa4096`, `TSKAlgorithmEcDsaSecp256r1`.
 Supporting multiple algorithms has a performance impact.